-Investors cozy up to LA-based Ettitude’s bamboo bedding and sleep wear with $1.6 million – TechCrunch
+Investors cozy up to LA-based ettitude’s bamboo bedding and sleep wear with $1.6 million – TechCrunch

 Sourced from a factory in Zhejiang, China, near Shanghai, the bamboo textiles are made using non-toxic solvents and a closed-loop system that reuses water for the process, according to Yu.

-Yu started selling the cleanBamboo-branded bedding under the etitude label in Melbourne first, but when she saw the orders begin to pick up from the U.S. she relocated and took her company with her.
+Yu started selling the cleanBamboo-branded bedding under the ettitude label in Melbourne first, but when she saw the orders begin to pick up from the U.S. she relocated and took her company with her.

-Upon arrival, Yu realized that she’d need a strong co-founder with experience in branding to help her navigate the massive market in the U.S. So Yu turned to AngelList which is where she found Dey.
+Upon arrival, Yu realized she’d need a strong co-founder with experience in branding to help her navigate the massive market in the U.S. So Yu turned to AngelList, which is where she found Dey.

 A serial entrepreneur with a background in retail, whose first company TryTheWorld was acquired by EarthBox in 2017, Dey was looking for her next project.

-“Phoebe sent me a sample and i had the best night of sleep in my life,” Dey said.
-From then on in the two co-founders began the long, hard slog of marketing their business.
+“Phoebe sent me a sample and I had the best night of sleep in my life,” Dey said.
+From then on the two co-founders began the long, hard slog of marketing their business.

 Sales are growing, according to the two women, and the company’s chances have certainly been improved by the capital infusion from Drumbeat Ventures and TA Ventures, a European female-founded fund focusing on technology innovation.